-- Stanford requires the GRE General Test.
+- The GRE General Test score is not required and will not be considered if submitted.
 We do not require any GRE Subject Test scores.

-- Application materials, including letters of recommendation and at least unofficial GREs, should be received by the deadline.
+- Application materials, including letters of recommendation, should be received by the deadline.
 We do review all applications, including incomplete ones.

 - For materials that are mailed, please use our Contact Address.

-- Please do NOT upload supporting materials, such as published or unpublished papers, posters, or class projects, with your application.
+- Please do NOT upload supporting materials, such as published papers, unpublished manuscripts, BS or MS theses, writing samples, posters, or class projects, with your application.

-- Check the status of your application can be tracked through the Biosciences status webpage.
+- To check your application status, click here to Visit Your Status Page.
 Interview invitations go out in early January, and interviews are in late February or early March.
 Offers of admission are made on a rolling basis starting in March.
 Finals decisions from admitted candidates are due by April 15.

-- The selection of PhD students admitted to BMI is based on an individualized, holistic review of each application, including the applicant’s academic record, the letters of recommendation, the scores on the General GRE (Graduate Record Examination), the statement of purpose, personal qualities and characteristics, and past accomplishments.
+- The selection of PhD students admitted to BMI is based on an individualized, holistic review of each application, including the applicant’s academic record, the letters of recommendation, the statement of purpose, personal qualities and characteristics, and past accomplishments.